 Want to take a stroll down sustainability street with us?

-We’re talking tennies made of trash, boots out of bottles, and hemp based high-tops.
+We’re talking tennies made of trash, boots out of bottles, and circular skate shoes.

 All of these and more are used by numerous recycled shoe brands to create on-point foot-styles to keep you in step (environmentally speaking).